 Wizard!
 Chapter 207

-About thirty meters off the road, there was a small clearing.
+About thirty yards off the road, there was a small clearing.
 That was the best spot to defend against the forest dragon the caravan could find on short notice.
 A keep with five foot thick stone walls would have been the preferred spot, but of course there was none.
 Thus, they could only move off to the side and hope the forest dragon passed by… or was slowed down by the trees.
 Obviously the forest dragon was not going to be excessively hindered by trees, but it most likely roamed where the trees were more sparse, given its size.
 Its path along the road also indicated that it liked more spacious areas.

 As the forest dragon neared where they had left the road, everyone held their breaths.
 Not that this did anything to hide their presence, because the horses were clearly frightened and causing a fuss.
 The great nostrils on the giant lizard flared, and there was no doubt that it would miss the scent of so many people and animals.

 Then, it turned.
 William cursed inwardly.
 The best result would have been avoiding a conflict entirely.
 As the forest dragon’s form approached, everyone got a much better sense of how large and quick the creature really was.
-It was nearly six meters wide, and twice that tall.
+It was nearly six yards wide, and twice that tall.
 It moved toward them with a series of steady stomps… and the trees were barely any help.
 Though they did indeed slow it down, it merely pushed them to the side with its front shoulders, or occasionally a claw.
 It would likely still reach them within a dozen seconds.

 Everyone in the caravan was behind an encirclement of the wagons.
 It was a good tactic to defend against approaching enemies… but that only worked up to a certain size.
 The guards and William braced themselves behind the wagons, ready to attack as soon as it broke through the wagons in front of them.
 That didn’t take long, and the giant creature merely stepped on the wagon immediately in front of it, crushing it under its weight.
 Those guards who had spears stabbed out into the claw that had reached out.
 Unfortunately, the sound that resulted was not comforting.
 It was the sound of metal grating on metal, or in this case scales.